Skip to main content

 • A splendid scene represents the crowning of the king by the two goddesses of Upper and Lower Egypt.

-Chapel of Amun-Ra (C)
+Chapel of Amun-Ra (Plan No. C)

 • Amun was a member of the Ogdoad, representing creation-energies with Amaunet, a very early patron of Thebes.